MaxvanHaastrechtUU/MaxvanHaastrecht.github.io/_pages/about.md

   - /about.html
 ---

-This website provides a short summary of my work and my personal(!) thoughts and opinions.
+This website provides a short summary of my work and my personal(!) interests, thoughts and opinions.
 See my [Utrecht University](https://www.uu.nl/medewerkers/MANHaastrecht) page for more information on my research.